nyoungstudios/alfa/README.md

 - `git`
 - `wget` or `curl`

-> Note: If you are using an alpine operating system, you'll need to install gcompat or libc6-compat for glibc compatibility.
+> Note: If you are using an Alpine based operating system, you'll need to install gcompat for glibc compatibility.

 ## Getting Started